 - West: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Kansas, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.

-Does the applicant have to attend the trade show to be eligible for CanExport?
+Does the applicant have to attend a trade show to be eligible for CanExport?

 How to Apply for CanExport Funding